viklund/courses/assembly/1611/exercises/illumina_assembly.md

 to start the assembly!

 Once done you will have two files called CA/10-gapclose/genome.ctg.fasta and CA/10-gapclose/genome.scf.fasta.
 Now load these files into Quast together with the earlier Spades, abyss, and soap-denovo contigs.
+Are there any major differences?
+Was running for an hour instead of a few minutes worth it in this particular case?

 ### Part 2, MiSeq data